-One of the most unique elements of the most unique Cars Land attraction has been permanently removed.
-Luigi’s Flying Tires no longer features beach balls bouncing around, a feature that was introduced with the ride when it first opened in June.
+One of the unique elements of the most unique Cars Land attraction has been permanently removed.
+Luigi’s Flying Tires no longer features beach balls bouncing around, which was introduced with the ride when it first opened in June.

-Though fans have mixed reactions about this slow-paced attraction, the beach balls added an additional kinetic element that many enjoyed.
+Though fans have mixed reactions about this slow-paced attraction, the beach balls added a kinetic element that many enjoyed.
 So why has Disneyland decided to remove them?

 The Orange County Register also reports the speed of the tires will be increased as Disney removes around 20 pounds of weight from each vehicle.